jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

 Additionally, TrioTrain bases the Region Shuffling calculations on the total number of variants found in each genome.
 This value can vary drastically across training genomes, so TrioTrain uses the number of PASS variants within the corresponding TruthVCF.
 A larger number of truth variants results in more regions made per region.

-**Before running TrioTrain in a new mamalian genome or on a new HPC cluster, we strongly recommend completing the region shuffling demo, with the smallest chromosome provided via the `--demo-chr=<region_literal>` flag.**
+**Before running TrioTrain in a new mamalian genome or on a new HPC cluster, we strongly recommend completing the region shuffling demo using the smallest chromosome possible using the `--demo-chr=<region_literal>` flag.**

 ??? note "Note | Working in Other Species"
-    The appropriate values will potentially vary widely across species, as the number of examples DeepVariant produces depends on several factors including:
+    The appropriate values for `max-examples` and `est-examples` may vary widely across species, as the number of examples DeepVariant produces depends on several factors including:

     * genome size